Meet PICU Travel Nurse Lacy Holevis!

 As a travel nurse, Lacy has seen a lot of different PICUs across the country, but she said that, while some of the procedures might be different, the attitude is the same.
 “PICU nurses understand each other.
 We have a special bond because we deal with so much stress every day.
 When a child passes away, no one questions you when you say you’re having a rough day and no one judges you.
 They’re always there to support you and provide the emotional relief that you need because they understand.”

 “When I have time off,” she continued, “I take advantage of catching up on a bit of sleep, but I also make sure to exercise.
 Boxing, kickboxing, and running help relieve my stress.
 As a travel nurse, you’re surrounded by new scenery all of the time, so it’s important to get out there and enjoy what your assignment has to offer.”

 Lacy has advice for other nurses considering a career in the PICU.
 “It’s not for everyone, and you’ll know right away.
 It’s an intense job, but the rewards are amazing.
 PICU nurses are always striving to better themselves; to learn more and to push themselves.
 But experienced PICU nurses also know when it’s time to step back and decompress.
 It’s important that you rely on your fellow nurses for support.
 Remember, that it’s O.K. to be human, and it’s O.K. to have a sense of humor in the PICU because it helps relieve stress.
 And always remember, that, while sometimes bad things happen, more often good things happen, and those are the moments you hang on to.”

 “Being a nurse is the best thing I’ve ever done,” said Lacy.
 “I’ve experienced the best feelings and the worst feelings, but it’s made me a strong person and I’m honored to be part of such an amazing profession.”

-Watch more inspirational videos from American Mobile’s You Are Video Contest or send us your video today.
+Watch more inspirational videos from American Mobile’s Video Contest or send us your video today.